DMDX

 D parameter and switch alternative.

-The Delay value specifies the exact time in tics between a request
+The Delay value specifies the exact time in ticks between a request

-and first display of the next item.
-The
+and first display of the next item (if not specified the default is 48 tics or

 only option so far is the